Baden-Baden & the Black Forest

 Travel in a small group (maximum 20 people) giving you the opportunity to get to know your fellow guests and to enjoy one-on-one time with your expert Tour Leader.

-Julian Johnson is Regius Professor of Music at Royal Holloway, University of London, having previously been a Fellow of St Anne’s College, Oxford.
+Julian Johnson is Emeritus Professor of Music at Royal Holloway, University of London, having previously been a Fellow of St Anne’s College, Oxford.
 He has published widely on music of the 19th and 20th centuries, with a particular expertise in late romanticism and early modernism.
 His work often explores music’s wider connections to culture and society, including ideas of nature and landscape, and the relation of music to literature, visual art, and philosophy.
 He is the author of seven books, including Who Needs Classical Music?
 (2002), Mahler’s Voices (2009), Music and the Making of Modernity (2015), and After Debussy (2020).

 Julian is committed to fostering a wider public understanding of music and, for the last thirty years, has helped introduce programmes to audiences around the world through his radio broadcasts, podcasts, programme book essays, study days and lectures.
 He has been a regular guest on BBC Radio 3 and given numerous public talks for leading orchestras and opera companies, including the Philharmonia Orchestra, the Royal Opera Covent Garden, and Glyndebourne Festival Opera.
 He has been Series Consultant for major concert series in London and twice nominated for a Royal Philharmonic Society Award.

 Steigenberger Icon Europäischer Hof Baden-Baden is one of Baden-Baden’s great grand hotels, where nearly two centuries of history meet contemporary European luxury.
-Beautifully restored and reborn as part of the prestigious Steigenberger Icon collection, the hotel occupies a prime position beside the elegant Kurpark and just moments from the famous casino, thermal baths, and the tree-lined Lichtentaler Allee.
+Beautifully restored and reborn as part of the prestigious Steigenberger Icon collection, the hotel occupies a prime position beside the elegant Kurpark and just moments from the famous thermal baths, and the tree-lined Lichtentaler Allee.
 Inside, the atmosphere is one of understated sophistication.
 The 126 rooms, suites, and apartments blend classic architecture with refined modern design, drawing inspiration from the natural tones and serenity of the surrounding Black Forest.
 Guests can enjoy exceptional dining, stylish lounges, and the spectacular rooftop bar LUIZA, offering panoramic views across the rooftops and hills of Baden-Baden.

 The tour cost includes a Deluxe Room.